 Ryan was one of the first guys to pay for everything for me.
 He took me out to dinner constantly.
 We went to movies, to parties, to baseball games.
 He took me out of town for my birthday.
 He took initiative, held my hand and opened doors for me.
 He had golden boy good looks, and was a total Southern boy.
 I thought we were so good together.
 Ryan was everything I thought I wanted.

 Ryan moved while we remained a couple.
-Our phone conversations were fewer and fewer as the parties started on the East coast.
+Our phone conversations were fewer and fewer as the college parties began.
 I could tell he dreaded my calls.
 On my end, my coffee shop best friend had moved away, along with everyone else.
 Overnight, the two people I loved most were gone and neither kept in touch.
 My girlfriends at the state school encouraged me to take a road trip over and see life on the other side.
 Ryan invited me over as well, though not with as much enthusiasm.
 When I got there, I was not the trophy girlfriend.
 He was not showing me off.
 He had tacky, silicone-filled, swimsuit models covering his walls.
 Ryan was more than distant.
 I was an obligation.
 This is when I got to see the hypocrisy of his Christian university at its finest.
-Though I was not able to be in his room after visiting hours because of my sex, I witnessed gaggles of girls climbing the balconies to get into the guys’ rooms all along the building.
+Though I was not able to be in his room after visiting hours because of my sex, I witnessed gaggles of girls climbing the balconies to get into the guys’ rooms all along the exterior of the building.
 Chances were high that Ryan’s room would have been one of them if I had not been present.